 The Jewel: A Romance of Fairyland

-This is a facsimile of a book written and illustrated by American artist and illustrator Rockwell Kent.
+This is a facsimile of a book written and illustrated by American artist Rockwell Kent.

 Kent created The Jewel — his very first book project — as a gift for the Ziegfield Follies dancer Hildegarde Hirsch, with whom he had become romantically involved.
 Kent made this single holographic volume entirely by hand in his Monhegan Island studio during the summer of 1917, serving as author, calligrapher, illustrator, and binder.
 The book’s existence was not publicly known until it was put up for auction in 1981!